alexcroox/R3-Web/README.md

 ### Install

-_Note:_ R3 is in heavy development, it's not setup for easy updating or completely bug free, but it's in a workable enough state for a first preview release.
+_Note:_ R3 is in heavy development, it's not setup for auto updating or completely bug free, but it's in a stable enough state for a first preview release.

 1. Follow the step by step [instructions on the addon repo](https://github.com/alexcroox/R3) and ensure you have mission event data in your database
 2. Download the [latest release](https://github.com/alexcroox/R3-Web/releases/latest)